19hours/sg-statutes/Acts/Casino Control Act.md

 ### Duration of exclusion orders

-123\.—(1) An exclusion order made under section 121 or 122 remains in force in respect of a person unless and until it is revoked by the person who gave the order or by the Minister, on appeal.
+123\.—(1) An exclusion order made under section 121 or 122 remains in force in respect of a person unless and until it lapses or is revoked by the person who gave the order or by the Minister, on appeal.

+[Act 36 of 2012 wef 31/01/2013]

 (2) When an exclusion order is revoked by the Commissioner of Police or the Minister, the Commissioner of Police shall notify each casino operator and the Authority of the revocation.